sathify/CCSS/README.md

 }

 ```

-Which will be compiled to below CSS.
+It compiles to the following CSS:

 ```
 .ProductRating {
   ...